Dragon-Born/MacScape/README.md

 The UI mimics macOS visuals for educational/demo purposes.
 Avoid redistributing Apple‑owned icons/logos in production.
 Replace with your own assets or open‑licensed alternatives where necessary.

 ### License
-MIT © 2025 Arian
+MIT

-— PRs to improve accessibility, keyboard support, and more demo apps are welcome!
+- PRs to improve accessibility, keyboard support, and more demo apps are welcome!